capistrano/bundler/README.md

     set :bundle_flags, '--deployment --quiet'                # this is default set :bundle_env_variables, {}                    # this is default

+You can parallelize the installation of gems with bundler's jobs feature.
+Choose a number less or equal than the number of cores your server.

+    set :bundle_jobs, 4 #This is only available for bundler 1.4+

 This would execute the following bundle command on all servers (actual paths depend on the real deploy directory):